DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Introduction

 In this paper, we revisit differentiable vector quantization through the lens of the reparameterization trick \citep{kingma2013auto}.
 We propose \emph{Differentiable Vector Quantization} (DiVeQ), a method that models quantization as the addition of a simulated quantization error vector (see \cref{fig:teaser}).
 The direction of this vector is aligned with the nearest codeword, while its magnitude equals the input--codeword distance, thereby preserving hard assignments in the forward pass while enabling meaningful gradient flow.
 Unlike prior approaches such as NSVQ~\citep{vali2022nsvq}, which approximate the quantization error with limited directional fidelity, DiVeQ ensures that the differentiable surrogate remains geometrically consistent with the underlying nearest-neighbor operation.

-Building on this foundation, we further introduce \emph{Space-Filling DiVeQ} (SF-DiVeQ), which extends quantization from discrete codewords to continuous line segments connecting neighboring codewords.
+Getting intuition from \cite{vali2023interpretable} and building on this foundation, we further introduce \emph{Space-Filling DiVeQ} (SF-DiVeQ), which extends quantization from discrete codewords to continuous line segments connecting neighboring codewords.
 This construction simultaneously mitigates quantization error and alleviates codebook under-utilization without requiring replacement heuristics.
-By quantizing along structured manifolds within the codebook, SF-DiVeQ achieves full utilization and improves representational efficiency.\looseness-1
+By quantizing along structured manifolds within the codebook, SF-DiVeQ achieves full utilization and improves representational efficiency.

-We evaluate DiVeQ and SF-DiVeQ on VQ-VAE~\citep{oord2018neural} for image compression and VQGAN~\citep{esser2021taming} for image generation across {\sc CelebA-HQ}, FFHQ, AFHQ, and LSUN Bedroom and Church.
-Our methods consistently improve reconstruction fidelity and maintain sample quality compared to existing quantization strategies.
+We evaluate DiVeQ and SF-DiVeQ on VQ-VAE~\citep{oord2018neural} for image compression, VQGAN~\citep{esser2021taming} for image generation across {\sc CelebA-HQ}, FFHQ, AFHQ, and LSUN Bedroom and Church, and the DAC~\citep{kumar2023high} model for speech coding on the VCTK data set.
+Our methods consistently improve image and speech reconstruction fidelity and maintain sample quality compared to existing quantization strategies.
 Importantly, DiVeQ and SF-DiVeQ act as {\em drop-in replacements} for standard VQ layers, requiring only minimal changes to model code.
+Our reference implementation is available at \url{https://github.com/AaltoML/DiVeQ} and as a PyPI package at \url{https://pypi.org/project/diveq/}.

-The contributions of this paper are as follows: \begin{itemize}[leftmargin=2em] \item We propose DiVeQ, a differentiable vector quantization technique that enables end-to-end training with hard forward assignments, avoiding auxiliary losses and hyperparameter tuning. \item We further propose SF-DiVeQ, a space-filling variant, which quantizes along codeword connections, ensuring reduced quantization error and full codebook utilization without any auxiliary losses or codebook reinitialization.
+The contributions of this paper are as follows: \begin{itemize}[leftmargin=2em] \item We propose DiVeQ, a differentiable vector quantization technique that enables end-to-end training with hard forward assignments, avoiding auxiliary losses and complicated tunings. \item We further propose SF-DiVeQ, a space-filling variant, which quantizes along codeword connections, ensuring reduced quantization error and full codebook utilization without any auxiliary losses or codebook reinitialization.
 Contrary to all other methods, SF-DiVeQ avoids misalignment of latent and codebook representations. \item For VQ optimization methods prone to {\em codebook collapse}, we present an improved codebook replacement algorithm, achieving faster and more stable utilization than prior methods (see \cref{app:new_proposed_cbr}).
 Also, we show that DiVeQ and SF-DiVeQ are advantageously applicable to other VQ variants like Residual VQ with superior performance to the other techniques (see \cref{app:residual_vq}). \end{itemize}

 \newcolumntype{Z}{>{\columncolor{highlight} \arraybackslash}X} \newcolumntype{W}{>{\columncolor{highlight} \arraybackslash}X}